ibm-cloud-docs/ContinuousDelivery/pipeline_versioned_base_images.md

 On 20 November 2020, Dockerhub introduced rate-limiting on anonymous image pulls.
 This change might impact users that are running jobs by using Dockerhub-hosted custom images.
 {: tip}

-Pipeline base images are now also hosted in a global IBM Cloud Container Registry namespace.
+Pipeline base images are hosted in a global IBM Cloud Container Registry namespace.
 To list these images, run the `ibmcloud cr images --restrict continuous-delivery` command when you target the global IBM Cloud Container Registry.

 ## Specifying the image version
 {: #specify_base_image_version}